The Link Between Procrastination and Anxiety Explained - Read more on Khiron Clinics

 • Being overwhelmed – big projects or tasks that will take hours can overwhelm anyone.
 However, procrastinators can feel bogged down with the size of what they need to do and will put it off indefinitely.

-• Fear of failure – a task that is never started can’t go wrong – or so procrastinators think.
-They are often afraid of failing, especially if they try something new.
+• Fear of failure – a task that is never started can’t go wrong, or so procrastinators think.
+They are often afraid of failing, especially if they try something new, and people who procrastinate tend to avoid tasks where there is a risk of negative evaluation.

 Some people procrastinate by staring anxiously at a screen, trying to will themselves to start, whereas others take a more active approach.
 Instead of working on a task with a tight deadline, they will clean their rooms or wash the dishes – anything but focus on the highly pressured task at hand.